danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ### A note on authorization

-I found it's good practice to only _authenticate_ the caller from the Lambda Authorizer and apply _authorization_ logic in downstream Lambda handlers.
+I found it good practice to only _authenticate_ the caller from the Lambda Authorizer and apply _authorization_ logic _downstream_.

-This may not be possible in all use cases, but doing this keeps your Lambda Authorizer _simple_.
+This may not be feasible in all use cases, but doing this keeps your Lambda Authorizer _simple_.
 Because it will only be responsible for:

 - Verifying the token.
 - Propagating authorization information downstream.